+where $\mu_t=\mu t_t$, for $t=1,2$.
+The marginal distributions are \texttt{NBI}($\mu_t, \sigma$) (GAMLSS parameterization of the negative binomial) with moments

-In this case $\lambda$ acts as a non-normal random effect term that mixes in a multiplicative way, as opposed to the additive way a random effect is introduced in the standard mixed model.
-For this distribution, we generate 400 realizations with 1,000 observations at both time points for $t_1, t_2\in (0.2, 5)$ and $\theta, k\in (0.2,5)$.
+In this case $\lambda$ acts as a non-normal random effect term that mixes in a multiplicative way, as opposed to the additive way a random intercept is introduced in the standard mixed model.
+For this distribution, we generate 400 realizations with 1,000 observations at both time points for $\mu_1$ and $\mu_2$ between $5^{-3}$ and $5^3$ and $\sigma$ between $5^{-1}$ and $5$.